 |Capitalisation||Capital expenditures are capitalised.||These expenses are not capitalised.|

 |Treatment of depreciation||Depreciation is charged on capital expenditure every year.||Depreciation is not charged on revenue expenses.|

-Like discussed, capital expenditure is a crucial part of every business firm and tends to influence a firm’s financial standing significantly.
+As discussed, capital expenditure is a crucial part of every business firm and tends to influence a firm’s financial standing significantly.
 Consequently, business entities must put effort into managing them effectively.
-For instance, they can adopt proficient capital expenditure budgeting practices like generating valuable reports, using efficient software, etc. On doing so, they will be able to manage and regulate their CAPEX more successfully.
+For instance, they can adopt proficient capital expenditure budgeting practices like generating valuable reports, using efficient software, etc. In doing so, they will be able to manage and regulate their CAPEX more successfully.